The Traffic Light Check-In – A simple way to measure if you’re doing ok (and what might help if you’re not)

 🟠 = Starting to notice some early warning signs, eg., poor night’s sleep, skipping meals, feeling edgy.

-🔴 = Feeling like you’re not coping, may have started using unhealthy coping strategies.
-It may be time to stop, reach in to sources of help (eg GP, Occupational Health, Employee Assistance Programme) and start to make more room for your well-being.
-It will be different for everyone, so don’t be put off by other people’s idea of what that might look like.
+Action: It may be time to stop, reach in to sources of help (eg GP, Occupational Health, Employee Assistance Programme) and start to make more room for and prioritise your well-being.
+This will look different for everyone, so don’t be put off by other people’s idea of what that might look like.
 There’s also a list of links that may be useful here.

 You could also consider the Self-Care Check-In, which is in my book Answers In The Dark; have a look at the video that explains more here.
 Hope this helps.